WHAT WE DO

-We also lead our own research, collaborating with other arts organisations, union bodies and businesses to find practical solutions to issues of accessibility in the theatre industry.
+We also lead our own research, collaborating with other theatres, arts organisations, union bodies, charities and businesses to find practical solutions to issues of accessibility in the theatre industry.

-This includes partnering with established arts organisations in regions across the UK to identify the complex barriers that artists from working-class backgrounds face in regional communities when trying to build careers in theatre.
+This includes partnering with established arts organisations in regions across the UK to identify the complex barriers that working-class artists face in regional areas when trying to build sustained careers in theatre.
 This is facilitated through our 'COMMON: GROUND' initiative.

-We then work with theatres and arts organisations in those local to develop, implement and trial practical opportunities to support the career development of working-class artists, and accessibility of working-class audiences and communities, in specific regions across the country.
+We then work with theatres and arts organisations in those local to develop, implement and trial practical opportunities to support the career development of working-class artists, alongside the accessibility of working-class audiences and communities, in specific regions across the country.